Trecar/MC-CPU01-Assembler/README.md

 `BTR {6-Bit} <st> <ns>` | branch if prev.
 Result all 1s /255d /FFh (255 flag=true)
 `BNT {6-Bit} <st> <ns>` | branch if prev.
 Result not 255d (255 flag=false)
-`BUF {6-Bit} <st> <ns>` | branch if underflow (After `SHR`) `INP pß srX {6-Bit Number <st>}` | If new Input at input port ß, store in Reg.
+`BUF {6-Bit} <st> <ns>` | branch if underflow (After `SHR`) `INP pß srX {6-Bit Number} <st>` | If new Input at input port ß, store in Reg.
 X. Otherwise branch to specified Instruction `OUT lrX pß <OiR>` | Contents of Reg.
 X to output port ß. *OiR*: Only do this **if** the device requests it.
 No Output being executed will be indicated by setting the Zero-Flag to false.
 `SETUP <zrr> <2C>` | *zrr*: Set Register 0 to Zero Register.
 Reading from r0 will return 0, but it will still store.
 Leaving *zrr* out will set it to a GPR. *2C*: Set decimal display mapped to Memory Cell 15d / Fh to 2's Complement Mode (Range: -128 to 127).
 If left out, will set display to 0's Complement (Range: 0 to 255)

 ### Writing Code
 Whatever your text editor might say, **instruction adressing start at 0**.
 Your code can have a **maxium of 64 instructions** (0d to 63d).

+Ingame, enabling the HacF63 lever will allow the CPU to Halt (and power off) upon reaching instruction 63d.
+This instruction will still execute before the CPU stops.
+If you leave this lever off, the program counter will loop back to 0d, and, more importantly, the CPU will not be able to power itself off.
+So should your connection be very bad, and the ensuring lag kick you off a server, you should try writing code that terminates.

+Please also refer to the example program `Program_Fibs.txt` for further guidance.
+Its Fibonacci that resets itself to 0 before overflowing and repeats until you turn the CPU off.
+It uses the `SWP` instruction to both display the value and swap the values for the add instruction, allowing a resetting Fibs to be written with only 8 instruction.

+Lastly, be aware that there is no "Reset" for any Memory.
+You should treat any value in memory or registers as unknown at the start of your program, and initialize values accordingly.

 ## Source Code
 To create Schematics, Querz' wonderful NBT library is used. https://github.com/querz/NBT